reednj/jsTable/Docs/jsTable.md

 });

-jsTable Method: rowCount {#InlineEditor:rowCount}
+jsTable Method: rowCount
 -------------------------------------------------------------
 Returns a count of the number of rows currently in the table.
 Does not include the header.

 ### Example:
 	var rc = jst.rowCount();

-jsTable Method: columnCount {#InlineEditor:columnCount}
+jsTable Method: columnCount
 -------------------------------------------------------------
 Returns a count of the number of columns in the table.

 ### Example:
 	var cc = jst.columnCount();

-jsTable Method: clear {#InlineEditor:clear}
+jsTable Method: clear
 -------------------------------------------------------------
 Empties the table.
 Does not remove the header.

 ### Example:
 	jst.clear();

-jsTable Method: setEmptyMessage {#InlineEditor:setEmptyMessage}
+jsTable Method: setEmptyMessage
 -------------------------------------------------------------
 Set the mesage
 ### Syntax: